DCM-UPB/QNets/examples/ex10/README.md

 from a uniform distribution in [-b_beta, b_beta] to achieve logistic function x's mostly in [-4,4].

-IMPORTANT: there are some limitations on what has beed said here 1 - the range [-4, 4] is optimal for the logistic function, not for all the activation functions 2 - the output of a logistic function does not have mean 0 and variance 1.
+IMPORTANT: there are some limitations on what has been said here 1 - the range [-4, 4] is optimal for the logistic function, not for all the activation functions 2 - the output of a logistic function does not have mean 0 and variance 1.
 This implies that this way of setting the betas cannot be extended to the layers following the first hidden layer